kyma-project/telemetry-manager/docs/user/02-logs.md

         - fluent-bit
 ```

-### Step 3: Add filters

-To enrich logs with attributes or drop whole lines, add filters to the existing pipeline.
+Alternatively, add filters to enrich logs with attributes or drop whole lines.
 The following example contains three filters, which are executed in sequence.

 ```yaml